 Let's cut right to the chase.

--Full spoken voice acting.
+-Full spoken voice

 -Background music.